What exactly is graphite? And can investors really profit from graphite investing? Here are some brief answers to those questions and more.

-As mentioned, flake graphite is currently gaining a lot of attention as graphite market participants try to guess how much impact facilities like Tesla’s gigafactory — and other lithium-ion battery megafactories — will have on graphite demand.
+As mentioned, flake graphite has seen attention as graphite market participants try to guess how much impact facilities like Tesla’s gigafactory — and other lithium-ion battery megafactories — will have on graphite demand.

 While it’s tough to pinpoint exactly how much graphite those megafactories will require (and when), it’s safe to say that they will need a lot.
 Some market watchers have provided estimates, and Benchmark Mineral Intelligence is one firm that has written extensively about the topic.

-The upshot is that graphite demand appears set to rise substantially with no guarantees that producers will be able to keep up.
+The upshot is that graphite demand appears set to rise substantially with no guarantees that producers of the commodity will be able to keep up.
 Prices remain subdued, but may start to rise as buyers become more concerned about impending megafactory demand.

 Graphite investing: Prices